 As a woman, there’s power in being able to empower other women.
 The goal of long-term sobriety can be achieved through gender-specific treatment.

-Men-Specific Treatment at a Residential Treatment Center in California
+Men-Specific Residential Treatment Center in California

 Men also have their own unique characteristics and needs when it comes to substance abuse treatment.
 Many men can relate to one another regarding male cultural roles and stereotypes.
 As a male, one may feel that addiction treatment results in judgement and weakness.
 Through gender-based addiction treatment, men can feel more comfortable and accepted.